The Timeless Way of Building

 A process or a method, the thing is there's a method to kill the method (this gets clear later).
 To find this method we need to analyse patterns at the deepest level.

-The value of the method is in what we already know, quite the opposite of what science does. …finally it becomes valuable, not so much because it shows us things which we don't know, but instead, because it shows us what we know already, only daren't admit because it seems so childish, and so primitive.
+The value of the method is in what we already know, quite the opposite of what science does. "…finally it becomes valuable, not so much because it shows us things which we don't know, but instead, because it shows us what we know already, only daren't admit because it seems so childish, and so primitive".

 Why doesn't everyone use it already?